achliopa/udemy_PythonDSMLBootcamp/readme.md

 * [Plotly](https://plot.ly/) is an interactive visualization library
 * [Cufflinks](https://github.com/santosjorge/cufflinks) connects plotly with pandas
 * we need to install the libs `pip install plotly` and `pip install cufflinks` not available in conda
+* we create a virtual env `conda create -n plotly plotly`
+* we activate it `source activate plotly`
+* we install cufflinks in it `pip install cufflinks`
+* we install numpy `conda install -n plotly numpy`
+* we install pandas `conda install -n plotly pandas`
+* we install matplotlib `conda install -n plotly  matplotlib`
+* we install seaborn `conda install -n plotly seaborn`
+* we run `anaconda-navigator` from it
+* we select our new environment in navigator
+* we install notebook in it

 ### Lecture 59 - Plotly and Cufflinks